2020 Housing Market Overview

 Rents in Columbus Have Risen at a Faster Rate than the National Average

-- In January 2012, the median rent for three bedroom homes in the Columbus metro area was $1,115.
-Over the past six years, rents have risen by 18%.
-During the same period, rents for three bedroom homes nationwide rose by only 17%.
+- In 2012, the median rent for three bedroom homes in the Columbus metro area was $1,115.
+Over the past seven years, rents have risen by 17%.
+During the same period, rents for three bedroom homes nationwide rose by 37%.

-- This shows us that Columbus offers investors a strong rental income opportunity.
+- This shows us that Columbus offers investors some rental income opportunity.

 People are Moving to Columbus at a Much Faster Rate than Many Other U.S. Cities